Hersham and Walton Motors: Motor racing

-The HWM leadership had a skill for spotting young talent.
-There is a remarkable list of drivers that raced for the team including Duncan Hamilton, Peter Collins, Harry Schell, Lance Macklin and Paul Frère.
-This list is far from exhaustive but perhaps the most famous name was that of Stirling Moss.
+The HWM leadership had a knack for spotting young talent.
+The list of drivers that raced for the team including Duncan Hamilton, Peter Collins, Harry Schell, Lance Macklin and Paul Frère but perhaps the most famous was Stirling Moss.
 Before driving for HWM, Stirling was a privateer racing a Cooper.
 He was offered his first professional drive at HWM and went on to race for the team for nearly two years.
-His talent helped the team to gain results that were beyond expectation.
+His talent helped the team to gain impressive results.

 The HWM's four-cylinder Alta engine lacked the power of most of its rivals, but its all-independent chassis handled well, and Stirling's budding genius exploited it to the full.
 He finished third at Reims behind Ascari's Ferrari and Simon's Gordini, and, unbelievably, third in the F1 race at Bari behind the 159 Alfas of Farina and Fangio.
 He set fastest lap in the Rome Grand Prix chasing the F2 Ferraris of Ascari and Villoresi, and was leading the Naples Grand Prix when he was pushed off into a tree by a backmarker.
 Johnny Claes, meanwhile, scored the first post-war win by a British car in a race titled as a Grand Prix when he won the Belgian Grand Prix des Frontières at Chimay, while Lance Macklin was sixth in the German Grand Prix and Rudi Fischer was sixth at Berne.

-In between, there were blown engines to rebuild and bent cars to repair, the hard-pressed transporters frequently broke down, one of the racers caught fire the night before a race, and one of the mechanics, plus car and van, got lost in the middle of Italy, without money and unable to speak a word of Italian.
-But the team made it to the end of the season, and with good enough results to have built a substantial reputation across Europe.
-Most important of all, once the three cars were sold off after the last race, there was a small profit to show for all that toil.
+In between, bent cars and blown engines were repaired.
+The hard-pressed transporters frequently broke down, one of the racers caught fire the night before a race, and one of the mechanics, plus car and van, got lost in the middle of Italy, without money and unable to speak Italian.
+But the team made it to the end of the season, and had built substantial reputation across Europe.
+The three cars were sold off after the last race at a profit.

 Of those three 1950 works cars, one has remained in its Alta-engined form.
 Another was given a Jaguar XK120 engine by its new owner Oscar Moore, becoming the first in a long line of Jaguar-powered specialist sports-racers.
-And the third ended up in Hollywood, starring in a movie with Kirk Douglas, before gaining a Chevrolet V8 engine and going on to a second racing career on the USA's West Coast as the Stovebolt Special.
-All three now live with enthusiastic owners in England.
+The third was sent to Hollywood, starring in a movie with Kirk Douglas.
+Following production, it was installed with a Chevrolet V8 engine, racing for the second time on the USA's West Coast as the Stovebolt Special.
+As of 2022, all three were owned by collectors in England.